 Australia is one of those destinations that literally Got it all!
 So travellers have a wide range of choices depending on their tastes.
 If you want to be a beach Bum... there is no better place.
 If Bush and hiking is your thang... we have that too.
 If you are into urban / cosmopolitan settings...
 Australia has it covered too.
-If you area Brokepacker like me then you want to do a bit of it all... and on a budget... so i reckon the best thing about Australia is how much of the good stuff to do is for free! almost 8 years ago
+If you area Brokepacker like me then you want to do a bit of it all... and on a budget... so i reckon the best thing about Australia is how much of the good stuff to do is for free! about 8 years ago

 Depending on what you like, generally cities Sydney brisbane & Perth.

 Depending on time of year Queensland is best Winter- May to Oct, New south wales Nov to April, My favourite places are south Sydney where there is some of the most beautiful beaches, lakes, rivers, mountains and general scenery Wollongong is 1hr sth Sydney to Narooma 4.5hrs sth Syd).

 Airlie beach & the whitsunday islands in QLD, Gold coast has theme parks with rides of all kinds & attractions south of Goldcoast is Ballina/Byron, Port maquarie all the way down to Sydney are beautiful beaches & scenery but more populated & very crowded during holiday season & summer.